dfsklar/Android_MyTodoApp/README.md

 phone screen is too large to fit on my mac's screen, thus requiring me to use an aux screen, licecapture is thus impossible with my hardware/OS/licecap configuration.

+### Issues / Questions

+1) Would be nice to have an emulator that supports scaling down so the phone screen can fit on my mac.
+How can one facilitate such?

+2) I could not figure out how to give a title to my "edit item" screen.
+I'd love to learn how to do so.